bitovi/academy/src/technology-consulting/1-effort.md

 Despite all of this, technology choices are
 __very__ important.
 Applications are built on code after all.
 A slow application negatively influences user experience.
 An inflexible application won't be able to change direction.

+In this course, there are trainings for all of these activities:

+- For __goals__ see [learn-technology-consulting/goals].
+- For __product management__ and __UX & Design__ see [learn-technology-consulting/prioritization]. (_We see UX & Design as part of the product management process_).
+- For __tools and technology__ see [learn-technology-consulting/development].

+But before embarking on these trainings, it's _critical_ that everyone on the team values outcome over output.

 ## Video Evidence